 This display is a collaboration between New York City artist Cora Jane Glasser and the Spring Street Archaeology Project.
-Please follow along for updates on our social media accounts as we install the display and attend TAG 2019 at Syracuse University.
+Thank you for following along on our social media accounts as we installed the display and attended TAG 2019 at Syracuse University.

 Abstract for “Alleyway Archaeology: Slow Spaces Betwixt and Between”

 Katherine E. Hicks, Melissa M. Darroch, Shannon A. Novak

 At the corner of Spring Street and Varick in fashionable Soho Manhattan, a temporal and spatial rupture was exposed between an unassuming car park and neighboring building.
 This “noplace” became “some-place” in the winter of 2006, when burial vaults and their contents were unearthed during construction of Trump Tower Soho.
 Rediscovered on historical maps and in archival records was the Spring Street Presbyterian Church (1811-1863).
 This was a gathering place for people from diverse ethnic, racial, and class backgrounds, led by pastors preaching a radical abolitionist stance.
 It was also a target of mobs during the 1834 race riots, when the church was occupied and vandalized.
 While a city was in chaos above, quietly resting below were the corporeal remains of some 200 people associated with this unique congregation.
 Active for only about 30 years (ca. 1820-1850), the burial vaults would, over time, fade into noplace as things came and went in the alleyway above.
 Yet rather than firm boundaries in time and topography, our exhibit considers permeable borders and transformative processes of experience and memory.
 Presenting the work of New York City artist Cora Jane Glasser alongside the historical artifacts that inspired some of these pieces, this exhibit draws on her previous work with “voids” – absences, gaps, or that which is unseen or unknowable – to explore modern perspectives of the past.